Position: Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead: Conclusion

 While these benchmarks remain crucial indicators of model capabilities, their interpretation blurs the line between engineering progress and genuine scientific understanding.
 This confusion between measurement and benchmarking creates risks from overestimating capabilities in sensitive areas like the law~\cite{merken2025judge} or from bolstering attempts to shift liability to LLMs by anthropomorphizing them~\cite{roose2024characterai}.

 We propose the development of novel, theory-driven, ML-specific measurement frameworks.
+Beyond calling for this shift, we provide an actionable blueprint for how such instruments can be constructed and validated, clarifying where validity can fail when human-calibrated tests are applied to LLMs (see Figure~\ref{fig:measurement-figure} and Section~\ref{sec:problem}).
+As an additional contribution, Appendix~\ref{a:loading-example} walks through a concrete measurement invariance check by comparing factor loadings estimated from an LLM answer sample to those from a human sample for the same personality construct.

-These should be grounded in falsifiable constructs, leverage the unique properties of LLMs, such as their modifiability and full access to output probabilities, and adopt methodological rigor from psychometrics, econometrics, and causal inference.
+These frameworks should be grounded in falsifiable constructs, leverage the unique properties of LLMs, such as their modifiability and full access to output probabilities, and adopt methodological rigor from psychometrics, econometrics, and causal inference.
 For instance, embedding new constructs in nomological networks~\cite{cronbach1955construct} and using structural equation models with confirmatory factor analysis to validate their coherence and predictive utility are promising paths forward.

 Historically, benchmarking has been a driver of progress in ML~\cite{hardt2025emerging}, however, we caution against the recent development of interpreting benchmark scores as measurements or evidence of human-like psychological traits.
 Progress toward a science of evaluation demands more than performance metrics; it requires a principled approach to what we measure, how we measure it, and why it matters.
 We conclude by reiterating our core position: \textbf{Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead.}